devslopes/dwa-templates/coding-team-templates/coding-question.md

   I think since the W3C Web validator tool doesn't show any errors, which means that my HTML is all valid the issue might only be in the value of the href attribute or another missing attribute, but I don't see any issue there.
 The href attribute is the only one that sets the path for the browser to follow once clicked.

-#### Validation, Debugging Steps and Efforts to Resolve
+#### Efforts to Resolve

-> [ Did you check spelling of attributes, elements, methods, arguments?
-Y/N ]

-If your answer to this question is NO you will be asked to check the spelling first.
-Try to utilize the “Code Spell Checker” VSCode extension.

-Examples:

-- ❌ Bad: Empty (no answer)
-- ❌ Bad: No
-- ❌ Bad: Yes (single word with no context)
-- ✅ Good: Yes.
-I have no spelling errors in my code, checked both by the "code spell checker extension" and the "W3C Web Validator" extension.

-> [ Did you check the code in the VSCode IDE W3C Web validator extension or the online W3C validator?
-Y/N. ]

-HTML&CSS issues: If your answer to this question is NO you will be asked to check the code in the validator first.

-Examples

-- ❌ Bad: Empty (no answer)
-- ❌ Bad: No
-- ❌ Bad: Yes (single word with no context)
-- ✅ Good: Yes.
-I had two issues highlighted with the "W3C validator", I fixed them all now I don't have any errors validating the document but it didn't solve my issue.

-> [ Did you fix the validation errors?
-Y/N ]

-HTML&CSS issues: If your answer to this question is NO you will be asked to fix the errors first.

-- ❌ Bad: Empty (no answer)
-- ❌ Bad: No
-- ❌ Bad: Yes (single word with no context)
-- ✅ Good: Yes.
-The W3C Web validator doesn't show me any errors when validating the document.

-> [ What did you try?
+> [ What did you try to change in your code to resolve the problem?
 What was the expected result?
 What was the result in fact?
-Attach screenshots of the result you got for each item of what you have tried. ]
+Add code snippets of the changes you tried and attach screenshots of the result you got for each item of what you have tried. ]

 Please add screenshots or a loom video that will help the mentor/ community member reproduce the same error on their side.
 Don’t use the screenshots of the code.
 Share your code professionally in the proper section of the questionnaire.